Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 Your dream wasn’t random.

-It was a signal — and it arrived in the body first.
+It was a signal — and it arrived

 You know the feeling.
 You wake up and something is already wrong — before you’ve opened your eyes, before you remember what you dreamed.
 Your chest is tight.
 Your jaw is clenched.
 Your heart is going faster than a Tuesday morning deserves.
 The dream itself is already dissolving.
 The feeling isn’t going anywhere.